mattiadr/MALstreaming/README.md

 # MALstreaming
-Adds anime streaming links to the next available episode to your Currently Watching page on <a href='https://myanimelist.net' target='_blank'>MAL</a>.
+Adds anime streaming links to the next available episode to your Currently Watching page on [MAL](https://myanimelist.net/).

 Since version 5.0 it also adds next available manga chapter to your Currently Reading list.